RitamRoa/Roa.ai/README.md

 ## why?

 well i always wanted to do some kinda of app.
 This is something that i was able to do while just learning how to do an ai agent: the guide of which was there in the latest open-source magazine.
-So if you dont mind, you can always test out the app roa-ai.apk
+So if you dont mind, you can always test out the app roa-ai.apk, for this dm me in my socials (handles at profile).